microcks/microcks.io/content/documentation/guides/integration/ai-copilot.md

 <br/><br/>
 </div>

 Enabling the AI Copilot will require a restart of Microcks.
-Next time you'll access the Microcks UI via your browser, you'll get access to the **AI Copilot** buttons.
+Next time you access the Microcks UI via your browser, you'll get access to the **AI Copilot** buttons.

 ## 3. Enable via Docker/Podman Compose

-AI Copilot can also be enabled using DOcker Compose or Podman Compose installation methods.
+AI Copilot can also be enabled using Docker Compose or Podman Compose installation methods.
 To do so, you must mount two configuration files (`application.properties` and `features.properties`) into the main `microcks` container.
 You can see an example of how to do that on the [`docker-compose-devmode.yml`](https://github.com/microcks/microcks/blob/master/install/docker-compose/docker-compose-devmode.yml#L34) configuration.

 Here's a sample configuration in the `application.properties` file: